-Young minds are less capable of envisioning the unintended, often adverse, consequences of ‘progress’.
-Experiencing a long life replete with losses and errors helps to appreciate viscerally how true ‘the road to hell is paved with good intentions’.
+Young minds are less capable of envisioning the unintended, often adverse, consequences of progress.
+Experiencing a long life replete with losses and errors helps to appreciate viscerally the truth of the saying, “the road to hell is paved with good intentions”.
 The most important thing in life is health.
 That is the essence of survival.
 Everything else is simply icing on the cake, indulging our daily desires.
 What began with fire as a tool for survival will end with a vital advancement for the sake of survival… health and long life!
 With long life usually comes increasing mental health and deeper wisdom.
 This, more than any other factor, should enable us to return to living in greater harmony with the rest of life on earth.
 I feel human history has a happy conclusion despite all its thrilling ups-and-downs midway.

 (1) About Archaeology says: